 As an organisation using the Disclosure & Barring Service to assess applicants’ suitability for positions of trust, we aim to comply fully with the Code of Practice and undertake to treat all applicants for positions fairly.
 We undertake not to discriminate unfairly against anyone who is the subject of a Disclosure on the basis of conviction or other information revealed.

-We are committed to the fair treatment of our volunteers and staff, potential volunteers staff or users of our services, regardless of race, gender, religion, sexual orientation, responsibilities for dependants, age, disability, or offending background.
+We are committed to the fair treatment of our volunteers and staff, potential volunteers and staff or users of our services, regardless of race, gender, religion, sexual orientation, responsibilities for dependents, age, disability, or offending background.

 This policy will be made available to all DBS applicants at the outset of the recruitment process.

 We actively promote equality of opportunity for all to achieve the right mix of talent, skills and potential and welcome applicants from a wide range of candidates, including those with criminal records.
-We select all candidates on the basis of their aptitude, skills, qualifications and experience in relation to the requirements of the post.
+We select all candidates based on their aptitude, skills, qualifications and experience in relation to the requirements of the post.